 FSLeyes (pronounced fossilise) is the new FSL image viewer, released with FSL 5.0.10.

-FSLeyes can either be installed as a standalone application, or can be installed into a Python environment.
+FSLeyes can either be installed as a standalone application, installed into a conda environment, or installed into a Python environment (for advanced users).

 If you are installing FSLeyes independently of FSL, simply unzip into a location of your choice.